weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     then in the left-hand navigation pane under **Admin centers**, select **Compliance.**

-3. In the **Microsoft 365 compliance** center, in the left-hand navigation pane, select **Catalog**.
+3. In the **Microsoft Purview** compliance portal, in the left-hand navigation pane, select **Catalog**.

 4. On the **Solution catalog** page, in the **Information protection &